gajendhir/csspages/cssflex.md

 </div>
 ```

+## Main and Cross Axes

+>The main and cross axes for flexbox is decided by the `flow-direction` property.

+`row` is the main axis by default.

+Default `width` is `100%` when main axis is row, and when the main axis is column the default `height` is the height required to render the content.

 ## properties for the flexbox group

 Flexbox has some properties applicable at the parent and child levels that can be used to create innovative layouts.